 SVOD, AVOD, TVOD – Monetization Types For Your VOD Business

 The internet becoming mainstream was probably the biggest change in the 21th century, and it shaped the way we view news, entertainment and any type of content in general.
-Technical advances in the field of wired and wireless telecom networks paved the way for online services which seemed incredible only a few decades ago: Hulu, Netflix, Twitch, Vimeo and other innovators in the field of online video.
+With multiple monetization options, technical advances in the field of wired and wireless telecom networks paved the way for online services which seemed incredible only a few decades ago: Hulu, Netflix, Twitch, Vimeo and other innovators in the field of online video.

 Since we are getting more content than we are able to consume on a daily basis, we have also changed our perception and expectations: gone are the days when we had access to only a couple dozen TV channels or when we had to buy or rent a DVD for the latest blockbuster.

 This new wave of on-hand entertainment falls under the umbrella-term “Video On Demand” or VOD for short.
 Viewers are able to get the content they want when they want it, not when a content owner decides to broadcast it.
-Let’s see some of the new terms and monetization types are available for VOD businesses.
+Let’s see some of the new terms and monetization options that are available for VOD businesses.
+Find out what you can use with WpStream.

 OTT – Going Over The Top